 The How and What and Why of her artwork was to praise God, our Lord Jesus, the one she loved.
 This is presented explicitly in the ".art" website I've created, that is focused more on her artwork, past and more recently.
 (See the attached link "button")

 In contrast, this ".net" website is focused more on her writing, and below you'll find excerpts that mention her Art and her faith in God, in this case, starting in Mid-March, 1988.
-I also came across a scan of a painting she created in late April of 1988, and I've added it as well.
+I also came across a painting she created in late April of 1988, and I've included that as well.

 When Miles got bored – less and less frequently as he gets older — I'd say, "Want to go out?" and he'd always say yes.
 So we drove around Tucson in my aging Buick, exploring.